emmahsax/Introduction-to-LightTable/README.md

     (is (= 0 1))))
 ```

-Change part clojure.test :refer :all in the :require section to expectations :refer :all so it looks like this:
+Replace the phrase clojure.test to the word expectations.
+It should look something like this:

 ```bash
 (ns test-project.core-test